JanHerca/urantiapedia/output/wikijs/en/article/606/Vol7_2.md

 ## The Cult Of Cultural Cultivation

-The recent emergence of Melbourme as a culturally conscious universe growth-centre, sporting three regular Urantia study groups, free of the American spirit culture as well as from the rest of Urantia's tradition-bound theology, has, for me, cast a new light of understanding on the fifth epochal dispensation — the Urantia Papers.
+The recent emergence of Melbourne as a culturally conscious universe growth-centre, sporting three regular Urantia study groups, free of the American spirit culture as well as from the rest of Urantia's tradition-bound theology, has, for me, cast a new light of understanding on the fifth epochal dispensation — the Urantia Papers.

 By being able to compare _all_ Urantian cultures independently, I am more assured than ever of a loving universe culture; a culture that is evolving and wrestling to establish the brotherhood of man instead of the competitive philosophy of 'survival of the fittest'.